whatsmate/whatsmate.github.io/_posts/2016-09-20-send-stock-price-alert-via-telegram.md

 3. Take note of the location of your script.
 For example: `/home/pikachu/stock-price-alert-via-telegram.py`
 4. Give the execute permission to your script: `chmod 755 /home/pikachu/stock-price-alert-via-telegram.py`
 5. Run the script once to confirm if it really works.
-6. Schedule the script to run daily at - say - 2pm:
+6. Schedule the script to run at - say - 2pm on Monday through Friday:
    1. On the command prompt, type this: `crontab -e`
    2. It will then open an editor (e.g. vi) for you to edit the content of your crontab entries.
    3. Add a line like this one:
-      `00 14 * * *    /home/pikachu/stock-price-alert-via-telegram.py`
+      `00 14 * * 1-5   /home/pikachu/stock-price-alert-via-telegram.py`
    4. Save the changes and exit the editor.
 7. You're done.
 Now you just need to wait for your stock to hit your target price :)